Back to Nature – a Documentary Series

 Taking in the sunrise views – Gondwana, QLD. (images courtesy of Threshold Pictures and Media Stockade).

-Well-known actor Aaron Pedersen and bestselling writer Holly Ringland – yearning to reconnect with nature themselves – will take the audience on a journey into the deep interconnectedness between human beings and the landscape, exploring unfamiliar stories involving mystery, geology, history, traditional Indigenous knowledge and natural science.
-As Holly and Aaron journey deeper into an understanding of our land’s unique story, they bring all of us into a greater understanding of ourselves, our history, and our place in the natural world.
+Well-known actor Aaron Pedersen and bestselling writer Holly Ringland – yearning to reconnect with nature themselves – are taking us on a journey into the deep interconnectedness between human beings and the landscape, exploring unfamiliar stories involving mystery, geology, history, traditional Indigenous knowledge and natural science.
+Throughout the series, as Holly and Aaron journey deeper into an understanding of our land’s unique story, they bring all of us into a greater understanding of ourselves, our history, and our place in the natural world.